Hyperinflation: Effects

-Hyperinflation increases stock market prices, wipes out the purchasing power of private and public savings, distorts the economy in favor of the hoarding of real assets, causes the monetary base (whether specie or hard currency) to flee the country, and makes the afflicted area anathema to investment.
+Hyperinflation increases market prices, wipes out the purchasing power of private and public savings, distorts the economy in favor of the hoarding of real assets, causes the monetary base (whether specie or hard currency) to flee the country, and makes the afflicted area anathema to investment.

-One of the most important characteristics of hyperinflation is the accelerating substitution of the inflating money by stable money—gold and silver in former times, then relatively stable foreign currencies after the breakdown of the gold or silver standards (Thiers' Law).
+One of the most important characteristics of hyperinflation is the accelerating substitution of the inflating money by stable money—gold and silver in former times, then relatively stable foreign currencies after the breakdown of the gold or silver standards (Thiers' law).
 If inflation is high enough, government regulations like heavy penalties and fines, often combined with exchange controls, cannot prevent this currency substitution.
 As a consequence, the inflating currency is usually heavily undervalued compared to stable foreign money in terms of purchasing power parity.
-So foreigners can live cheaply and buy at low prices in the countries hit by high inflation.
+So, foreigners can live cheaply and buy at low prices in the countries hit by high inflation.
 It follows that governments that do not succeed in engineering a successful currency reform in time must finally legalize the stable foreign currencies (or, formerly, gold and silver) that threaten to fully substitute the inflating money.
 Otherwise, their tax revenues, including the inflation tax, will approach zero.
 The last episode of hyperinflation in which this process could be observed was in Zimbabwe in the first decade of the 21st century.
 In this case, the local money was mainly driven out by the US dollar and the South African rand.

 Enactment of price controls to prevent discounting the value of paper money relative to gold, silver, hard currency, or other commodities fail to force acceptance of a paper money that lacks intrinsic value.
 If the entity responsible for printing a currency promotes excessive money printing, with other factors contributing a reinforcing effect, hyperinflation usually continues.
-Hyperinflation is generally associated with paper money, which can easily be used to increase the money supply: add more zeros to the plates and print, or even stamp old notes with new numbers.
-Historically, there have been numerous episodes of hyperinflation in various countries followed by a return to "hard money".
-Older economies would revert to hard currency and barter when the circulating medium became excessively devalued, generally following a "run" on the store of value.
+Hyperinflation is generally associated with paper money, which can easily be used to increase the money supply: add more zeros to the plates and print or even stamp old notes with new numbers.